 Last weekend we were kindly invited* to the Leisure Centre in Swansea, LC Swansea, and received complimentary entry to the Waterpark and also the soft play.
 BattleDad was originally meant to come along with BattleKid and I but a work trip to India meant he couldn’t.
-So I invited along S and her son L (of the Bluestone Diaries) to keep us company and to get another person’s opinion as well.
+So I invited along S and her son L (of our joint trips to Bluestone) to keep us company and to get another person’s opinion as well.

 The LC Swansea is located in Swansea Town Centre and is quite a big building with easy access by both car and bus.
 There is a pay and display car park beside it and the main shopping centre of Swansea Town Centre is across the road from it.